-3.2 Wealth Tax (Impuesto sobre el Patrimonio)
+3.2 Net Wealth Tax (Impuesto sobre el Patrimonio)

-Legal entities in Spain are not subject to Wealth Tax.
+Legal entities in Spain for tax purposes are not subject to Wealth Tax.

 3.3 Temporary Solidarity Tax on Large Fortunes (Impuesto Temporal de Solidaridad a las Grandes Fortunas)

 Legal entities resident in Spain for tax purposes are not subject to the Temporary Solidarity Tax on Large Fortunes.